 Well, now you do.

-Last year he built my “bake center” so very much like Paul did for Julia Child.
+Last year he built my “bake center” so very much as Paul did for Julia Child.
 TaHa!

 Lordy, I love this person.